 A Sermon on Genesis 3:7-8Read more

-In the garden of Eden, mankind tried to recover from what was lost at the Fall; Adam and Eve tried to cover their nakedness with leaves and hide from God.
-Ever since then, mankind has never ceased to run from God and cover the results of the Fall with intellect, politics, and medicine.
-Ignoring the reality that no politician or medicine can address the guilt-ridden conscience.
-In this sermon on Genesis 3:7-8, Dr. Martyn Lloyd-Jones points out that mankind has been trying to ignore the reality of God and of guilt ever since the garden.
+In the garden of Eden, humanity tried to recover from what was lost at the fall.
+Adam and Eve covered their nakedness with leaves and hid from God.
+Ever since, humanity has never ceased to run from God and cover the results of the fall with intellect, politics, and medicine, ignoring the reality that no politician or medicine can address the guilt-ridden conscience.
+In this sermon on Genesis 3:7–8 titled “They Were Naked,” Dr. Martyn Lloyd-Jones points out that humanity has been trying to ignore the reality of God and of guilt ever since the garden.
 He illustrates this idea by calling out to the individual conscience and showing that fear of death and a guilt-ridden life have a God-given conscience in common.
-Do you find yourself trying to convince yourself that everything is just fine as it is?
-Or do you recognize that, without a Savior, this whole world is upside down and your own soul is torn with sin and guilt?
-Listen in and hear about the God who is both just and merciful.
-Do not try to cover over your inadequacies with false hopes that cannot fix your guilt stained conscience.
-Look to Christ who forgives sin and makes filthy consciences clean!
+Christians must fight the temptation to convince themselves that everything is just fine as it is but instead recognize that without a Savior, this whole world is upside down and their own soul is torn with sin and guilt.
+Listen and hear about the God who is both just and merciful.
+Dr. Lloyd-Jones encourages Christians not to cover over inadequacies with false hopes that cannot fix a guilt-stained conscience but to look to Christ who forgives sin and makes filthy consciences clean.

 Additional Scripture Translations

 7Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves waist coverings.

 8Now they heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.